druidamix/Opensubtitles-downloader/README.md

 example: osd lord_of_the_rings.mp4

-Add --gui as parameter to choose which subtitle to download. (zenity or kdialog)
+Add --gui as a parameter to choose which subtitle to download. (zenity or kdialog)

 ## Release History
 * 0.1.7